 For a number of years now, there has been a stronger focus on value-based recruitment and retention which pays greater attention to the motivations of applicants and how their values align with those of the organisation.
 Care providers who use value-based recruitment reported that this has a positive impact on staff developing their skills, their performance and their sickness absence rate and retention.
 In addition, there is also some evidence from social care managers implementing value-based recruitment that is supports efficiency and staff retention.
 However, there is also some evidence that care providers may have to compromise on value-based recruitment to be able to fill a vacancy and that managers would benefit from training in recruitment processes.

 National recruitment campaigns have been run by the DHSC for several years to help boost staff numbers.
 During the ’Made With Care’ campaign, run over 2022 to 2023, advertising appeared on a range of digital channels and radio directing job seekers to a website with further information on careers in adult social care and local job opportunities.
 While this twin approach is a great resource for those exploring and/or seeking jobs in social care, there is also a need to improve pay and working conditions to improve both recruitment and retention.
-There is however evidence that an earlier national recruitment campaign Every day is different, run in 2019, increased jobs enquiries and helped recruitment.
+There is however evidence that an earlier national recruitment campaign Every day is different, run in 2019, increased jobs enquiries and helped recruitment..
 Successive evaluations of Scotland’s social care campaign titled ‘There’s More to Care than Caring’, launched in 2020, found that while they increased awareness of social care and the probability of people beginning to move into social care jobs, it was mainly people already considering working in social care.

 Looking at other innovative measures, there is evidence that the two-week subsidized pre-employment pilot programme for unemployed young people - that come with a recruitment subsidy for the employer of £650 - helped employers with recruitment as it supported young people in terms of their basic care skills and soft skills.